-Mykonos is one big island and there are only 30 taxis or so on it (amazing pub quiz fact!
-We asked the locals) so if you want to explore, you will need to rent transportation.
+Mykonos is one big island but there are only 30 taxis or so on it (amazing pub quiz fact!
+We asked the locals!) so if you want to explore, you will need to rent transportation.

 Which is just what we did one morning!
 We picked up a little Fiat 500 and off we went on the (rather narrow) roads of Mykonos.

-Note that this trip is a little less busy than our Santorini road trip as we dedicated a few hours to relax on the beach.
+Note that this trip was a little less busy than our Santorini road trip as we dedicated a few hours to relax on the beach.

 The lighthouse is a little dated and could do with a new lick of paint but the views are amazing!

 From there you will be able to see Tinos, Rineia, Delos and Siros.

 We then headed to Agios Sostis beach for a swim.
 If you have a car or a scooter, I really recommend going there as it is off the beaten track and therefore really quiet.

 Having worked an appetite we stopped at Kiki’s Taverna for lunch as it is right next to Agios Sostis beach.